 Prior to joining the Department of Public Safety, Ms. Mix served as Communications Director and City Council Liaison for Denver Public Works, and as the Workforce Investment Board Liaison for the Denver Office of Economic Environment.
 She is a graduate of Colorado State University, a Denver native, and the proud mother of two girls.

-Laura Wachter joined the Manager of Safety’s Office in November 2011 as Deputy Manager of Administration.
+Laura Wachter joined Department of Public Safety in November 2011 as Deputy Director of Administration.
 Since that time, Wachter has provided policy oversight and strategic planning for 911 Communications, Community Corrections, Youth Programs and Human Resources.

 In addition, she has established department-wide efficiency, saving and performance metrics; helped develop a department-wide strategic plan; and collaborated with the Police and Sheriff Departments to implement Peak Performance and their strategic resource alignment projects.